itsmrval/itsmrval/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🌱 &nbsp;I'm currently learning Go\
+🌱 &nbsp;I'm currently learning Go and Kubernetes\
 ✍️ &nbsp;Working for [Scaleway](https://scaleway.com)\
 ✉️ &nbsp;You can reach me at contact@valentinp.fr !
 I'll try to respond as soon as i can.